 Protecting CHWs & Living Goods Staff.

-- Training Living Goods-supported government CHWs in adjusted “low and no-touch” protocols so that they can safely continue their core work and supervisors in remote performance management techniques.
+- Trained Living Goods-supported government CHWs in adjusted “low and no-touch” protocols so that they can safely continue their core work and supervisors in remote performance management techniques.

-- Living Goods is providing the CHWs we support (directly or through BRAC) with PPEs including gloves, masks, and portable sanitizer so that they can safely support COVID prevention work and other limited services.
+- Providing CHWs with PPE including gloves, masks, and portable sanitizer so that they can safely support COVID prevention work and other limited services.
 We’re also advocating that governments include CHWs in their PPE procurement calculations.

 - Increasing compensation to the CHWs we support to reflect their increased workload and risk, as well as the likelihood that their other sources of income have been disrupted.
 We’re also continuing our engagement with governments we’ve had all along about the importance of compensating all CHWs.
 This is more important now than ever.